Empirical evaluation of normalizing flows in Markov Chain Monte Carlo: Methods

 \subsubsection{Local MCMC and global NF proposals}

-Another approach to using NFs within MCMC is replacing some MCMC proposals with independent sampling from an NF~\citep{samsonov_local-global_2024}.
-We term this Jump MCMC as independent sampling with a global NF proposal amounts to \textit{jumping} to different parts of space to continue MCMC exploration.
-The most straightforward approach is to replace the MCMC proposal with an independent sample from an NF $q$ every $K$-th iteration.
-Assume the chain is at iteration $t$, divisible by $K$.
-The proposal and log acceptance probability are:
+Another approach to using NFs within MCMC is replacing some MCMC proposals with independent sampling from an NF~\citep{gabrie_adaptive_2022}.
+We term this Jump MCMC, as independent sampling with a global NF proposal amounts to \textit{jumping} to different parts of space to continue MCMC exploration.
+The most straightforward approach is to replace the MCMC proposal with an independent sample from an NF $Q$ every $K$-th iteration.
+Let $x_t$ denote the chain state at iteration $t$, divisible by $K$.
+The proposed chain state and log acceptance probability are:

 When $K = 1$, we use an independent NF proposal at every iteration, which corresponds to the IMH sampler.
 Whereas Jump MCMC combines global NF samples with local MCMC exploration, IMH uses solely NF-based jumps.
 This can be beneficial if the NF approximates the target density well and the local MCMC fails to explore the space adequately.
 An example where IMH is the better choice is finding mode weights of a multimodal distribution with strongly separated peaks.
 Since our primary interest is finding how many particles fall into a particular mode, we do not care how well the modes are explored, so standard MCMC steps do not benefit us.
 The challenge is again to find an NF that approximates the target density well enough to jump between regions of space more quickly than MCMC trajectories.